Field Guide to Compensation Plans for Real Estate Agents

 Re/Max Team Pioneers New Industry Standard, (Franchising World, Sept.
 2010).
 E

 Don’t underestimate the role of individual agents in disruption in the real estate industry, (Inman, May 1, 2014).

 Compensation model crucial when creating real estate team (Inman, Apr.
 24, 2014).

 Why real estate’s agent-centric broker models are doomed, (AG Beat, Mar.
 18, 2013).

-Methods of Compensating Real Estate Agents (About.com, 2012).
+Methods of Compensating Real Estate Agents (The Balance, 2012).